-Additional information on the difficulty of the ECDLP can be found in ANSI X9.62 [X9.62b][X9.62a], ANSI X9.63 [X9.63], Blake, Seroussi, and Smart [BSS99, BSS05], Hankerson, Menezes, and Vanstone [HMV04], Galbraith and Menezes [GM05], and Koblitz, Menezes, and Vanstone [KMV00] Cohen and Frey et al. [CFA+06].
+Additional information on the difficulty of the ECDLP can be found in ANS X9.62 [X9.62b], ANS X9.63 [X9.63], Blake, Seroussi, and Smart [BSS99, BSS05], Hankerson, Menezes, and Vanstone [HMV04], Galbraith and Menezes [GM05], and Cohen and Frey et al. [CFA+06].
 A useful source of information on the state-of-the-art in practical attacks on the ECDLP is Certicom's ECC challenge [ECC99].

-The efficiency of cryptographic schemes based on ECC usually rests primarily on the efficiency of field operation computations and in particular point scalar multiplication computation.
+The efficiency of cryptographic schemes based on ECC usually rests primarily on the efficiency of field operation computations and in particular scalar multiplication computation.
 Efficient general techniques for computing field operations are well-known and are described in, for example, [HMV04, Knu81, McE87, MvOV97].
-A variety of efficient general techniques for computing point scalar multiplication are known such as and exploit tricks like switching to projective co-ordinates and using pre-computation.
+A variety of efficient general techniques for computing scalar multiplication are known such as switching to projective coordinates and using pre-computation.

-Both field operation computations and point scalar multiplication computation can be accelerated by choosing particular underlying fields and elliptic curves.
-Examples of fields amenable to particularly efficient implementation include \mathbb{F}{2^m} and \mathbb{F}p where p is a Mersenne or generalized Mersenne prime - see, for example [ABMV93, AMV93, AMOV91, Nat99].
+Both field operation computations and scalar multiplication computation can be accelerated by choosing particular underlying fields and elliptic curves.
+Examples of fields amenable to particularly efficient implementation include $\mathbb{F}{2^m}$ and $\mathbb{F}p$ where p is a Mersenne or generalized Mersenne prime - see, for example [ABMV93, AMV93, AMOV91, Nat99].
 (Solinas [Sol01] describes some special curves with cofactor larger than four, which is why a cofactor larger than four has been allowed in this version of the standard.)
-Examples of elliptic curves amenable to particularly efficient implementation include Koblitz curves over \mathbb{F}{2^m} [Kob91] which possess an efficiently computable endomorphism.
+Examples of elliptic curves amenable to particularly efficient implementation include Koblitz curves over $\mathbb{F}{2^m}$ [Kob91] which possess an efficiently computable endomorphism.

-Additional information on the implementation of efficient finite field operations and point scalar multiplication can be found in Blake, Seroussi, and Smart [BSS99, BSS05], Hankerson, Menezes, and Vanstone [HMV04], and Koblitz, Menezes, and Vanstone [KMV00]Cohen and Frey et al. [CFA+06].
+Additional information on the implementation of efficient finite field operations and scalar multiplication can be found in Blake, Seroussi, and Smart [BSS99, BSS05], Hankerson, Menezes, and Vanstone [HMV04], and Cohen and Frey et al. [CFA+06].